Bengaluru Blast: Rameshwaram Cafe to Reopen on March 9- Republic World

 Advertisement

-Bengaluru: After witnessing a low-intensity explosion on March 1, Bengaluru's well-known Rameshwaram Cafe is all set to reopen to the public on March 9.
+Bengaluru: After witnessing a low-intensity explosion on March 1, Bengaluru's well-known Rameshwaram Cafe is all set to reopen to the public on Friday.
+Karnataka Chief Minister Siddaramaiah is also expected to attend the reopening event.

-Days after being hit by a low-intensity IED explosion, Bengaluru's Rameshwaram Cafe is set to reopen to the public on March 9, reported ANI.
-The IED explosion at the cafe took place on March 1 injuring more than 9 people.
+Days after being hit by an IED explosion, Bengaluru's Rameshwaram Cafe is set to reopen to the public on March 9.
+The IED explosion at the cafe took place on March 1 injuring more than nine people.
 The investigation in the case is underway with the search of the prime suspect in the case.

 This development comes as the National Investigation Agency (NIA) was handed over the investigation into the IED blast that injured some 10 people.